Higher Than Heaven: Critical reception

 Higher Than Heaven received generally favourable reviews from music critics.
-At Metacritic, which assigns a normalised rating out of 100 to reviews from professional critics, the album received a weighted average score of 77, based on seven reviews - Goulding's highest-rated album of her career.
+At Metacritic, which assigns a normalised rating out of 100 to reviews from professional critics, the album received a weighted average score of 77, based on seven reviews.
 Aggregator AnyDecentMusic? gave the album a 6.7 out of 10, based on their assessment of the critical consensus.

-AllMusic described the record as one of Goulding's "least personal" but also one of her most immediate, focusing on euphoric dance-pop escapism rather than introspection.
-Clash praised it as a simple, fun pop album that prioritises entertainment over discourse.
-The Daily Telegraph wrote that the album's mood aligns with the no-nonsense priorities of "Miracle", consisting of 11 tracks of nu-disco, '80s-inspired synth pop and sleek electronic dance music produced with hitmakers such as Stephen Kozmeniuk, Greg Kurstin and Andrew Wells.
-The Evening Standard noted Goulding's intent to reactivate her hitmaking streak, highlighting the abundance of catchy, euphoric tracks.
-The Line of Best Fit compared the project to Ava Max's Diamonds & Dancefloors (2023), calling it a non-stop collection of shimmering synths and energetic vocals with standout moments such as "Love Goes On".
-NME highlighted Goulding's admission that it is her "least personal" work, but commended her ability to craft slick and stylish pop bangers despite some weaker lyrics.
-PopMatters called it a thoroughly enjoyable, stylish set of dance-pop songs in the vein of Kylie Minogue and Madonna, designed for pure entertainment.
-The Times deemed it a polished collection of escapist, post-lockdown dance-pop tracks that sound excellent in the moment, even if their long-term impact is uncertain.
+Neil Z. Yeung of AllMusic described Higher Than Heaven as one of Goulding's "least personal" but also one of her most immediate, focusing on euphoric dance-pop escapism rather than introspection.
+Clashs Robin Murray praised it as a simple, fun pop album that prioritises entertainment over discourse.
+Writing for The Daily Telegraph, Neil McCormick wrote that the album's mood aligns with the no-nonsense priorities of "Miracle", consisting of 11 tracks of nu-disco, '80s-inspired synth pop and sleek electronic dance music produced with hitmakers such as Stephen Kozmeniuk, Greg Kurstin and Andrew Wells.
+The Evening Standard reviewer David Smyth noted Goulding's intent to reactivate her hitmaking streak, highlighting the abundance of catchy, euphoric tracks.
+Sam Franzini of The Line of Best Fit compared the project to Ava Max's Diamonds & Dancefloors (2023), calling it a non-stop collection of shimmering synths and energetic vocals with standout moments such as "Love Goes On".
+Additionally, Franzini declared that Goulding was "successfully recalibrated" with Higher Than Heaven, describing it as "a fun, high-energy dance record" and a welcome contrast to how "Brightest Blue tried to be too smart and walked away with a noticeable lack of exciting songs".